boscore/ibc_contracts/README.md

 </p>

-starting from version 4, ibc_contracts supports the hub protocol, through this protocol, a star shaped inter-blockchain communication network can be formed, with one hub chain and multiple sister chains.
+starting from version 4, ibc_contracts supports the hub protocol, through this protocol, a star shaped inter-blockchain communication network can be formed, with one hub chain and multiple parallel chains.
-You can transfer a token on a sister chain to another sister chain with only one transfer, for more detailed information, please refer to [IBC_Hub_Protocol.md](./docs/IBC_Hub_Protocol.md)
+You can transfer a token on a parallel chain to another parallel chain with only one transfer, for more detailed information, please refer to [IBC_Hub_Protocol.md](./docs/IBC_Hub_Protocol.md)